-Six issues Kamala Harris is campaigning on – and five she’d rather avoid
+Six issues Kamala Harris is campaigning on – and 5 she’d rather avoid

 Ms. Harris heaped praise on what she called a Biden record of achievement “unmatched in modern history.”

 “In one term, he has already surpassed the legacy of most presidents who served two terms in office,” she said in Delaware.
-In Wisconsin, she praised him for getting the COVID-19 pandemic “under control” and overseeing the creation of 15 million new jobs since his inauguration.
+In Wisconsin, she gave Mr. Biden credit for getting the COVID-19 pandemic “under control” and overseeing the creation of 15 million new jobs during the pandemic rebound and beyond since his inauguration.
 “Joe has stood up for democracy at home, and he has stood up for democracy abroad, and he has always stood up for what he believes is right,” she said.

 But the vice president didn’t dwell long on the administration’s work, seeming happier to gain a bit of daylight from the outgoing president and his sagging poll numbers and casting herself as a fresh choice.